 Students need to understand that what they focus on becomes their reality.
 The same goes for teachers.
 If we tell ourselves our students never do their homework or are unprepared for class, that is precisely what happens.
 If students tell themselves they are not good at math, they will never be good at math.

 GoNoodle has great videos called “Think About It.”
 Here is an example:

 While exercise is on the GoNoodle morning meeting schedule once a week, I would encourage you to have time set in your day for students to exercise.

-Movement can be added during transition time, at the end of the day, or any other time students need a brain break.
+Movement can be added during transition time, at the end of the day, or when students need a brain break.
 Here are a few reasons why you need students to exercise.

 - Exercise improves learning on three levels: Improves alertness, attention, and motivation

-- Prepares and encourages the brain to log in new information
+- Prepares and encourages the brain to log in with new information

 - Helps make retaining information easier.

 Students love GoNoodle exercise videos!
 Here is an example:

 Students participate in an interactive read-aloud with the month’s character word weekly.
 It’s a great way to add literacy skills to the mix.
 You could even implement “Tuesday Tale” and share a short story or a picture book related to the week’s theme.
 Afterward, discuss the story or have a creative activity based on it.